 Treatments for allergies

-For children and young people with acute allergic reactions a healthcare plan should be drawn up with their families, using input from the child or young person's medical team.
+For children and young people with acute allergic reactions an Individual Healthcare Plan should be drawn up with their families, using input from the child or young person's medical team.
 In most cases the allergen is known and can be avoided, but school may need to make allowances for this.
 Treatment if a reaction occurs may include adrenaline injections using a device preloaded with the correct dose.
 This should be stored in an accessible place with the students name on it and checked regularly for shelf life (usually one year).
 All schools should have a trained member of staff on hand and all staff should be made aware of those learners with severe allergies.